Topics Map > DOCUMENT TYPE > User Procedure

 - Example: Employee is 40%, so is only eligible for ½ of the employer contribution.
 Employee will receive $375/year for Single HDHP plan, or $750/year for Family HDHP plan, pro-rated ($31.25/month for Single HDHP plan, or $62.50/month for Family HDHP plan).

-- BN - Entering and Updating Benefits Personal Data
+- Entering and Updating Benefits Personal Data in HRS

-- BN - Self Service Updating Other Health Insurance Information
+- Updating Other Health Insurance Information Using Self Service in HRS

 - UW System Administration Health Savings Account (HSA) Policy